Kitchen Electric Plan

-On Saturday, we are hoping to get the bulk of the electric done in the kitchen.
+On Saturday, we are hoping to get the bulk of the electric done in the kitchen, our electrical contractor will come in and hopefully finish the job as soon as possible.
 We’ve already pulled a good bit of the wire.
 We just used the old wire to pull the new.
 Since we don’t have any more breaker slots in the electric panel, we’re going to have to get creative.
 We do have a couple circuits that we can replace but we are going to have to get a new panel at some point.
 We already have a 100 ft extension cord running to the 3rd floor to power my super handy and necessary nightlights.
 That house is CREEPY in the dark and only half the overhead lights actually work so the nightlights aren’t going anywhere fast.

 Kitchens have a rediculous number of circuits.
 The high points of the electrical code:

 - there must be 2 circuits for under cabinet outlets

 - you must have an outlet every 4 feet above countertop

 - outlets within 2 feet of a sink must be GFCI

 - the garbage disposal needs its own circuit

 - the dishwasher needs its own circuit